BroadbandForum/usp/docs/specification/index.md

 **Record**

-The Record is defined as the Message Transfer Protocol (MTP) payload, encapsulating a sequence of datagrams that comprise of the Message as well as essential protocol information such as the USP version, the source Endpoint ID, and the target Endpoint ID.
+The Record is defined as the Message Transfer Protocol (MTP) payload, encapsulating a sequence of datagrams that consists of the Message as well as essential protocol information such as the USP version, the source Endpoint ID, and the target Endpoint ID.
 It can also contain additional metadata needed for providing integrity protection, payload protection and delivery of fragmented Messages.

 **Register**